gl326/gl326.github.io/README.md

 ## ACT 5: Clipped through a wall in Mohabumi and can't get back to the other side
 If you find yourself stuck behind a crystal wall, you can turn them transparent with a special song (sorry for the spoilers).
 You just need to sing Right, Down, Left.

+## ACT 7: Closing and re-loading the game directly after the climax makes it impossible to progress
+The best way to work around this issue is by re-loading this chapter of the game with [the "Scene Select" cheat code.](#something-is-too-frustrating-or-challenging-or-another-issue-is-blocking-progress)

 # Something is too frustrating or challenging, or another issue is blocking progress.
 When all else fails, there is a secret "Scene Select" in the game that will let you jump to any section of the game, or re-load your current scene if you're encountering a bug.
 Scene Select is a feature normally unlocked after completing the game, and will even let you skip ahead.
 Use it wisely!